CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Authenticate User**:
-            - **Description**: The actor authenticates using their google account
+            - **Description**: The actor authenticates using their Google account
             - **Primary actor(s)**: User, Paid User
             - **Main success scenario**:
-                1. User presses "Sign-in" button
+                1. User presses "Log in" button
-                2. User is prompted to type in the google account information (Email followed by password)
+                2. User is prompted to type in their google account information (Email followed by password); Or if user has typed in their google account information previously, they will be prompted to choose an account to log in
-                3. User is authenticated
+                3. User is authenticated and enters the calendar view page
             - **Failure scenario(s)**:
                 - 2a.
 User types in wrong information
                     - 2a1.
 The authentication API displays an error message telling the user of the error and potential solution.
                     - 2a2.
 The authentication pop up prompts the user to try again
+                - 3a.
+User typed in correct information, but failed to authenticate at the server side
+                    - 3a1.
+User will remain at the log in view; An error message is displayed for authenticating the user
+                    - 3a2.
+System prompts user to retry authentication

 5. **Manage Media**
     - **Overview**: